vsiddharth/java-selenium-demo/README.md

-A minimal Spring Boot microservices demo that mimics a tiny slice of Amazon: browse products, add to cart, pick a shipping address (user), place an order, and see your past orders.
+A minimal Spring Boot microservices demo that mimics a tiny slice of Amazon: browse products, add to cart, pick a shipping address (user), place an order, and see your past orders..

 ## Architecture